Down (2001) by Dick Maas

 Plot:

-Called in to investigate an accident, elevator repair specialists and a reporter catch on that something isn't right, and as more accidents continue to plague the building they do some investigating on the story where they piece together what went wrong and save the people trapped inside.
+Called in to investigate an accident, elevator repair specialists and a reporter catch on that something isn't right, and as more accidents continue to plague the building, they do some investigating on the story where they piece together what went wrong and save the people trapped inside.

 Review:

 There is one thing about this movie that really drags it down a notch.
-The film follows a constant cycle of killing someone off, conducting an investigation only to then come across another accident, then repeating ad nauseam.
-It gets frustrating as it keeps happening, and we know that something is wrong and it should be an easy find for those involved, yet it continues to be an unknown factor to the authorities to find out making this section of the film pretty discouraging.
+The film follows a constant cycle of killing someone off, conducting an investigation, only to then come across another accident, and then repeating ad nauseam.
+It gets frustrating as it keeps happening, and we know that something is wrong and it should be an easy find for those involved, yet it continues to be an unknown factor to the authorities to find out, making this section of the film pretty discouraging.
 Another factor that really didn't sit too well as the fact that there are at least three different explanations given for the cause of the accidents, and all three have their evidence to back them up but it just seems like a bunch of different reasons culled together to be the official explanation and no one was willing to part with any of them so they were just mixed in at different points along the way.
 It would've been much easier to just pick one of them and stick with it.
 For such a cool premise, there is little to no real tension in the film.
-There was no real moment that really was all that suspenseful over anything else.
+There was no real moment that was all that suspenseful over anything else.
 This really needed some scenes of tension to get a sense of fear towards the elevator.
-Alongside the goofiness of the situation never really given much of a thought, these here are the film's issues.
+Alongside the goofiness of the situation, never really given much of a thought, these are the film's issues.

 Overview: ***/5